Particle Swarm Optimization based on Novelty Search: Novelty Search based PSO

 First let us clarify why we compute novelty of any region.
 In simple word Novel region means that region which is still not searched by any \textit{PSO team}.
-Here by \textit{PSO team} means , a group of particles whose leader is “Leader Particle $P_i$”.
+Here by \textit{PSO team} means , a group of particles whose leader is Leader Particle $P_i$.
 Once $P_i$ finds that its current region is not previously searched by any leader particle and none of the other leader particles currently holding that region , $P_i$ will initiates PSO searching.
 We augment novelty search with pso search because novelty search gives PSO more explorative power.
 To search unknown territory we need an algorithm which is not governed by any objective based method.
 Novelty search is perfectly fit for that.
 It is objective free and its simplistic approach helps PSO to search more diverse area.

 Let's discuss in detail how we compute novelty.
 After leader particles are distributed over the application search area, they first compute its region.
-Here region means the circular area whose center is leader particle’s ($P_i$)'s coordinate position and whose radius (r) of that circular area.
-Radius r is obtained from the need of the application.
-Computation of r is based on application domain.
+Here region means the circular area whose center is leader particle's (i.e. $P_i$'s) coordinate position and radius (r) of that circular area.
+Radius r is obtained from the need of the application domain.
 In our experiment we use a dynamic approach for computing r.
-We first use r = 1, a unit value then increment this value by 0.1 as per our need.
+We first use r = 1, a unit value then increase this value by 0.1 as per our need.
 Larger r value indicates that PSO search takes longer time and lesser r value means novelty search takes more time to cover the whole search space.
 So we try to keep this value moderate.
-We will calculate the impact of r-value and find out what will be the best possible value of r for the algorithm to give best result as our future work.
+We will calculate the impact of r-value and find out what will be the best possible value of r for the algorithm to give best result of our work.

-By referring figure-(1), we see that the center of the circular area hold by particle $P_1$ is $P_1$’s coordinate position and r is its radius.
+By referring figure-(1), we see that the center of the circular area hold by particle $P_1$ is $P_1$'s coordinate position and r is its radius.
 Region is the area - $\pi r^2$.
 We calculate this area for the purpose that when leader particle initiates PSO search , it randomly distributes particles inside that area.
 We need to check that no particle is outside of that area.
-For that we use equation- (4), which is the distance between two particles, $d_i$, if $d_i > $ r then the particle is outside; reject the particle else accept the particle.
+For that we use equation- (4), which is the distance d between two particles.
+If $d_i > $ r then the particle is outside and we reject the particle else we accept the particle.

 When every leader particle knows its region it computes its novelty with respect to other leader particle.
 Novelty of a leader particle is judged by its novelty score as stated in section 3.3.2.